betloreilly/opensearch/opensearch_workshop_final.md

 ## Part II: Workshop Setup

-Alright, enough theory—let’s build something.
+Alright, enough theory, let’s build something.

 In this part you’ll spin up a two‑node OpenSearch cluster with Dashboards using Docker, load a small but realistic retail dataset, and sanity‑check the setup.